-The school and school district are not responsible for
+The school and school district are not responsible for items stolen from school property.

 Parents and Students: It is strongly advised that items of value (even sentimental value) should never be brought to school.

 TWO HOUR DELAYS

 When school is delayed two hours due to inclement weather, all students, grades Pre-K-5, will ride their regular bus to school.
 The bus will arrive at their bus stop approximately two hours later than the regular time.